PacificCommunity/ofp-sam-yft-2023-diagnostic/README.md

 The YFT 2023 model takes around 10 hours to run.
 It requires a Linux platform, such as:

-- Plain Linux machine, e.g. personal laptop
+- Plain Linux machine, e.g. a personal laptop
 - Windows Subsystem for Linux, optional feature in Windows
 - Virtual machine, e.g. VirtualBox or VMware
 - Online services that provide Linux machines